felixpy/felixpy.github.io/about.md

 permalink: /about/
 ---

-> I'm a coder from Beijing, China.
-I'm learning javascript, python and ruby.
-I want to be better and better.
+> I'm a software engineer from Beijing, China.
 >
-> And, I want to find a girlfriend by code. :)
+> And I'm learning javascript, node, react, python, ruby, etc.
 >
+> Have a nice day! :)
+>
-> -- Felix Yang, Beijing, 2015
+> -- Felix Yang, Beijing, 2016